-Mary is excited to continue her work in community education and empowerment.
-She started meeting members of the East African refugee community in Columbia, Missouri five years ago and enjoyed her time making memories with them and learning more about life outside of the U.S. She started her work in Rwanda as an English instructor at a women’s cooperative just four months prior to accepting her position with ASYV.
+Mary is excited to continue her work in community education and empowerment as a second-year Fellow at ASYV.
+She started meeting members of the East African refugee community in Columbia, Missouri, six years ago and enjoyed her time making memories with them and learning more about life outside of the United States.
+She started her work in Rwanda as an English instructor at a women’s cooperative just four months prior to accepting her position with ASYV.
 She is happy to work in a position that combines all of her past professional experiences in planning and administering community based programs, performing community outreach and education, as well as using strengths-based case management to empower families.
-Mary feels blessed by all the opportunities she has received in life so far and is filled with hope that she can also help others find success, as well.
+Mary feels blessed by all the opportunities she has received in life so far, and is filled with hope that she can also help others find success, as well.